charlierdm/react-globe/README.md

 ## react globe

-testing out the react-globe library
+Initial set up of react-globe ThreeJS library before using in much more depth professionally.